The symplectic geometry of the three-body problem: Open book decompositions

 \begin{definition}[Giroux] Let $(M,\xi)$ be an oriented contact manifold, and $(\pi,B)$ an open book decomposition on $M$.
 Then $\xi$ is \emph{supported} by the open book if one can find a positive contact form $\alpha$ for $\xi$ (called a \emph{Giroux form}) such that:

-\begin{enumerate} \item $\alpha_B:=\alpha\vert_B$ is a positive contact form for $B$; \item $d\alpha\vert_P$ is a positive symplectic form on the interior of every page $P$. \end{enumerate} Here, the a priori orientations on binding and pages are the ones described above. \end{definition}
+\begin{enumerate} \item $\alpha_B:=\alpha\vert_B$ is a positive contact form for $B$; \item $d\alpha\vert_P$ is a positive symplectic form on the interior of every page $P$. \end{enumerate} Here, the a priori orientations on binding and pages are the ones described above.
+Also, by a \emph{positive} contact form, we mean a contact form $\alpha$ on $M^{2n-1}$ such that the orientation induced by the volume form $\alpha \wedge d\alpha^{n-1}$ coincides with the given orientation on $M$. \end{definition}

 The above conditions are equivalent to: \begin{itemize} \item[(1)'] $R_\alpha\vert_B$ is tangent to $B$; \item[(2)'] $R_\alpha$ is positively transverse to the interior of every page. \end{itemize}